RoryBarnes/MuArae/NBody/README.rst

    :width: 600px
    :align: center

-Fig. 1: Orbital evolution of Mu Arae d (black), b (blue), and e (red), with semi-major axis on top and eccentricity below.
+bde/MuAraeSpiNBody_bde.png: Orbital evolution of Mu Arae d (black), b (blue), and e (red), with semi-major axis on top and eccentricity below.
 The system goes unstable after 3,000 years

 .. figure:: be/MuAraeSpiNBody_be.png
    :width: 600px
    :align: center

-Fig. 2: Orbital evolution of the Mu Arae system, but without planet d.
+be/MuAraeSpiNBody_be.png: Orbital evolution of the Mu Arae system, but without planet d.
 Without this planet this system shows regular motion and is likely stable for Gyr timescales.